HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 #### CopyHistory Operation

 The CopyHistory operation will replay the actions recorded in the Sitecore history engine on one instance on another instance.
 Razl uses the history engine or the search indexes to determine what has changed on the server.
 If these features are disabled or modified, the CopyHistory operation may not be able to acurately determine what has changed.

-The CopyHistory operation has the following format:

-    Copy-RazlItemsUsingHistory -Source <Connection> -Target <Connection> -From <DateTime> -Description <string>

 Summary of Parameters:
 - **-Source** [Required] - A Razl connection to the source Sitecore server.
 Items will be copied from this server based on the history of changes.